 On the first step, leaning my weight, testing its holding, the old wood creaking and groaning under protest — another sound comes softly to my ears.
 Someone is sobbing.
 Weeping softly, the light sounds of sorrow drifting down the staircase from up above.

 Stopping, I listen… and yes there it is again!
 A little louder now and definitely that of a child.
 A little girl perhaps, lost, trapped or injured.
 Her sorrow undeniable, her soft broken sobs tugging at my heart.

 Drawn to this child’s hopeless mewling’s, I hurry my ascent up the ancient stairs.
-Climbing in haste, with my heart pounding urgencies of a desperate child in need.
+Climbing in haste, my heart pounding in urgency of a desperate child in need.

 It is there, at the top of the staircase…. where my nightmare truly begins.
 Where any sense of reality ends and fear for sanity begins.

 It was the sudden shock of color that reeled me back, startled my senses and confused me.
 Where only shades of grey, brown and black existed below… above was a different world.

 The walls, the hallway, everything clean and structurally sound.
 Painted in hues of eggshell white, light sky blue and creamy yellow.
 A once ancient floor, now gleaming, waxed to perfection.
 Old relic paintings reborn anew, hanging on the walls.
 Fresh flowers in sparkling crystal vases sit atop deep-polished half tables, freshening the air with fragrant smells.

 Yet this vision cannot be real.
 Not trusting my own eyes I look back behind me to see in contrast below, but the stairs no-longer existed!
 Only a painted wall, solid in touch instead.